AzureAD/MSIdentityTools/SUPPORT.md

 feature request as a new Issue.

 For help and questions about using this project, please raise Issues.

+# Fiing Issues
+Please file a new issue with the appropriate label for the type if item on the [issues](https://github.com/AzureAD/MSIdentityTools/issues) page

+## Bugs or Functional ISsues
+For bugs please create an issue with the appropriate label on the repo  page

+- **bug** - Issues with the functionality of the cmdlet or script in the module where something isn't working as expected

+## Documentation Enhancements

+- **documentation** - Issues or suggestions on the documenation for the module

+## Feature Requests

+- **enhacement** - Idea for improvement or enhancement of the module

 ## Microsoft Support Policy

 Support for this **PROJECT or PRODUCT** is limited to the resources listed above.